manojkgorle/hypersdk/examples/morpheusvm/README.md

 }
 ```

-The below constraint system is defined in the SNACKS module.
+The below circuit is defined in the SNACKS module.
 The cirucit checks if the `mimic hash of PreImage` equals `Hash`

 ```go
 type Circuit struct {